tanyuzhuo/arm/README.md

 ## GUI Design
 ## Data Visualization
 ## Data Science

+This part of the project focused on extracting knowledge from the data and displaying it in a practical way.
+ARM's current process focuses on vizualization of the test results.
+However, little insight is gained into the relationships between the cells' (and wafers') parameters and their behaviours under different testing conditions.
+First of all, boxplots and correlation matrices were introduced to highlight explore Standard Cell behaviour as a function of temperature, process split, and design.
+After these were analysed, key features for predicting Vmin were selected (Yield was 100% in the given dataset, hence no conclusions could be made) and a machine learning model was built to predict Vmin values depen

 ## Contributing

 As the project is part of the EE3-DTPRJ Design and Build Project (2018-2019) at Imperial College London, we do not accept external pull requests.